neuralpain/oneclickwinrar/doc/README.txt

   The `script_name` is the name of the script file [oneclickrar, licenserar, installrar] that you use to install and/or license WinRAR.

-  DO NOT CHANGE THE `script_name` unless you want to overwrite licenses.
+  DO NOT MODIFY THE `script_name` UNLESS YOU NEED TO OVERWRITE LICENSES.